sjs-code-foundry/my-learning-journal/README.md

 ### Aesthetics
 - [x] Format the blog post dates into UK standard of DD/MM/YYYY (give times too?)
+- [ ] Make hero post display presentable in line with Figma file
+- [ ] Make blog post displays presentable in line with Figma file
 - [ ] Create a footer with page title and copyright 2024

 ### Content